ChamiLamelas/Music_Tab_Project/README.md

 * [An ASCII Table](http://www.asciitable.com/)
 * For a discussion of text editors, and which one you may have on your computer refer to the subsection "Types of text editors" in the Wikipedia article on text files.

-Furthermore, the sheet music output is an HTML file that is encoded in UTF-8.
+Furthermore, the sheet music output is an HTML file that is encoded in the UTF-8 character encodings.
 To read more about Unicode and character encodings, visit the [Wikipedia Article on Unicode](https://en.wikipedia.org/wiki/Unicode).

 **Note:** the installation and running of this program has been tested *only* on Windows 10 using Python 3.7.2 and Python 3.7.3.
 Other versions of Python 3 have not been tested, but should be compatible.
 However, Python 2 is **NOT** compatible.